 The outcome is not as the sailboat owner expected and asks for advice on a mechanical forum for Assistance.

-To explain why this is happening, we need to understand the relationship between the stiffness of the mounts and vibration transmissibility.
+To explain why this is happening the situation we need to understand the relationship between the stiffness of the mounts and vibration transmissibility.

-An elastically suspended engine will have a resonance frequency (also called fundamental frequency or natural frequency) following the formula below.
+An elastically suspended engine will have a resonance frequency (also called fundamental frequency or natural frequency) following a below formula.